alexbakker/Toxy/README.md

 Binaries
 ===
-A pre-compiled version of Toxy can be found [here](http://jenkins.impy.me/job/Toxy%20WPF/lastSuccessfulBuild/artifact/toxy.zip "Toxy Binaries").
-This includes all of the dependencies.
+Pre-compiled versions of Toxy can be found [here](http://jenkins.impy.me/ "Toxy Binaries").
+Those include all of the dependencies.

 Things you'll need to compile
 ===